 English for Exam Preparation

 With the world fast becoming a smaller place, it is now more common for non-native English speakers to attend an English-speaking university or to migrate to an English-speaking country.
-Students interested in sitting for an internationally recognized examination can take an Examination Preparation Course with am Language Studio covering the major examinations; the Cambridge Examination Courses plus IELTS, TOEFL, TOLES and WEFT.
+Students interested in sitting for an internationally recognized examination can take an Examination Preparation Course with AM Language covering the major examinations; the Cambridge Examination Courses plus IELTS, TOEFL, TOLES and WEFT.

 These courses are available all year round as Combination Courses.
 Other courses are subject to availability.